huanglukang/lukanghuang.github.io/index.md

 1. Ai C., **Huang L**. and Zhang Z. (2020).
 A Mann-Whitney Test of Distributional Effects in A Multivalued Treatment.
 Journal of Statistical Planning and Inference.
 209,85-100.
 [Link](A Mann-Whitney Test of Distributional Effects in A Multivalued Treatment
 )
 2. Ai C., **Huang L**. and Zhang Z. (2022).
 A Simple and Efficient Estimation of Average Treatment Effects in Models with Unmeasured Confounders.
 Statistica Sinica.
 32(3)[Link](http://cn.arxiv.org/pdf/1807.05678v1)
-3.Huang L. and Zhang Z. (2021).
+3. Huang L. and Zhang Z. (2021).
 Nonparametric Estimation of General Mediation Effects by Calibration Weighting.
 Submitted.
 ### Working Paper
 1. Huang L. and Zhang Z. (2022).
 The Granger noncausilty test with mutual information.
 2. Huang L. and Zhang Z. (2022).
 Efficient estimation of ATE with Distributional balancing.